github/backup-utils/README.md

 patterns of the GitHub appliance.
 We recommend allocating at least 5x the amount of storage allocated to the primary GitHub appliance for historical snapshots and growth over time.

+As Repository, Search, and Pages data is stored efficiently via hard links, backup snapshots must be written to a filesystem which supports hard links.

 ##### GitHub Enterprise version requirements